 According to WebMD, brahmi's common side effects include increased bowel movements, stomach cramps, nausea, and fatigue.
 Brahmi may also slow the heart rate or cause increased secretions in the lung, intestines or urinary tract.

 Gotu Kola (Centella asiatica) is often called brahmi but the herbs are two different species.
-Also used in Ayurvedic medicine, gotu kola is believed to improve mental clarity and support longevity, according to the University of Maryland Medical Center (UMM).
-The dosage is dependent on why you're taking the herb but UMM says it can be taken in a few ways:
+Also used in Ayurvedic medicine, gotu kola is believed to improve mental clarity, according to PennState Hershey.
+The dosage is dependent on why you're taking the herb, but PennState Hershey says it can be taken in a few ways:

 - In the form of tea up to three times a day